The Murder of Roger Ackroyd: Literary significance and reception

 In 1944–1946, the American literary critic Edmund Wilson attacked the entire mystery genre in a set of three columns in The New Yorker.
-The second, in the 20 January 1945 issue, was titled "Who Cares Who Killed Roger Ackroyd?", though he does no analysis of the novel.
-He dislikes mystery stories altogether, and chose the famous novel as the title of his piece.
+The second, in the 20 January 1945 issue, was titled "Who Cares Who Killed Roger Ackroyd?", though it included no analysis of the novel.
+Wilson disliked mystery stories altogether, and chose the famous novel as the title of his piece.

 In 1990, The Murder of Roger Ackroyd came in at fifth place in The Top 100 Crime Novels of All Time, a ranking by the members (all crime writers) of the Crime Writers' Association in Britain.
 A similar ranking was made in 1995 by the Mystery Writers of America, putting this novel in twelfth place.

-Literature professor and author Pierre Bayard, in the 1998 work Qui a tué Roger Ackroyd?
-(Who Killed Roger Ackroyd?), re-investigates Agatha Christie's Ackroyd, proposing an alternative solution in another crime novel.
-He argues in favour of a different murderer – Sheppard's sister, Caroline – and says Christie subconsciously knew who the real culprit is.
+Literature professor and author Pierre Bayard, in his 1998 work Qui a tué Roger Ackroyd?
+(Who Killed Roger Ackroyd?), argued in favour of a different murderer – Sheppard's sister, Caroline – and says that Christie subconsciously knew who the real culprit was.

 In 1999, the novel was included in French newspaper Le Mondes list of the 100 Books of the Century, chosen by readers from a list of 200.

 In 2013, the Crime Writers' Association voted the novel as CWA Best Ever Novel.
 The 600 members of CWA said it was "the finest example of the genre ever penned."
 It is a cornerstone of crime fiction, which "contains one of the most celebrated plot twists in crime writing history."
 The poll taken on the 60th anniversary of CWA also honoured Agatha Christie as the best crime novel author ever.

 In the "Binge!" article of Entertainment Weekly Issue #1343–44 (26 December 2014 – 3 January 2015), the writers picked The Murder of Roger Ackroyd as an "EW and Christie favorite" on the list of the "Nine Great Christie Novels".

 The character of Caroline Sheppard was later acknowledged by Christie as a possible precursor to her famous detective Miss Marple.